 By the time I was done staining the legs, the wax on the rest of the buffet was dry and ready to “buff”.

+I just used a lint-free rag to rub over the wax a couple of times.
 You can feel the wax go from being a little bit sticky to being nice and smooth.

 I also tried to rub the wax in the same direction to help avoid streaks again.
+Read more about waxing furniture and other topcoats for painting furniture in this post!

-Staining the Raw Wood Legs
+Staining Raw Wood Legs

 To stain the legs, I used some Annie Sloan dark wax and another wax brush that I had on hand.
+I love using dark wax to stain raw wood, especially legs like this!

 I love the contrast of the stained legs with the olive green chalk paint!
+Check out more green chalk painted furniture ideas here.

 Behr Chalk Paint Review